felleslosninger/einnsyn-api-spec/README.md

 In addition, all Noark5 objects must have a globally unique systemId assigned by the publisher.
 This identifier can be used interchangeably with the eInnsynId in the API.

+## Read-only and write-only fields

+Some fields are only available during certain lifecycle stages.
+In the TypeSpec source, this is expressed with `@visibility(...)`.

+- Read-only fields are returned by `GET` requests, but are not meant to be sent when creating or updating resources.
+- Write-only fields can be sent when creating or updating resources, but are omitted from `GET` responses.

+For example, `Saksmappe.saksnummer` and `Saksmappe.administrativEnhetObjekt` are read-only, while `Saksmappe.journalpost` is write-only.
+Because of that, `journalpost` is not returned by `GET /saksmappe/{id}` and cannot be expanded there.
+To read the journalposts for a case, use `GET /saksmappe/{id}/journalpost` instead.

 ## Expanding responses

 We use a concept called "expandable fields", inspired by Stripe's API ([Expanding Responses](https://docs.stripe.com/api/expanding_objects)).
 Throughout the API, references to entity objects are either an ID or the expanded object.
 On endpoints that support `expand`, nested objects in a `GET` response are sent as IDs by default.
 If you need nested objects, you can use the `expand` query parameter: